selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-vote-councillor.md

 import RPC from "./../../components/RPC-Connection";

-The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of Polkadot and/or Kusama.
+The council is an elected body of on-chain accounts that are intended to represent the passive stakeholders of Selendra.
 The council has two major tasks in governance: proposing referenda and vetoing dangerous or malicious referenda.
 For more information on the council, see the [governance page](../learn/learn-governance.md#council).
 This guide will walk you through voting for councillors in the elections.